 However, this grain is still not recommended if you have a severe reaction to gluten.

-The spelt grain also belongs to Ancient grains, so that makes it more nutritious and hardy than the regular wheat grain.
+The spelt grain also belongs to the Ancient grains, so it's more nutritious and hardier.

-There are also a lot of stories about how regular wheat is now a GMO
+There are a lot of scary stories about how modern day wheat is now a GMO

 Which would explain some of the gluten allergy problems modern day wheat has probably created.

 Not to mention that modern day wheat is being heavily sprayed with toxic herbicides.
 Before and after harvest!

 So you may want to give an Ancient grain like spelt a try to see if your body will have a better reaction to the spelt gluten.